eugene-khyst/ksqldb-event-souring/README.md

 Consumer commits offset of the last message after processing it.
 Consumer will continue consuming messages from where it left off in the offset after a restart.

-##### Drawbacks
+##### <a name="0cfc0523189294ac086e11c8e286ba2d"></a>Drawbacks

 1. Commands have to be persisted.
 It's easy to flood the system with invalid commands that will take a lot of space in the storage.
 2. A command must generate one or more events (and never zero events).
 Otherwise, optimistic concurrency check implementation will work incorrectly.
 3. Adding event sourcing snapshotting is possible but will complicate the solution even more.
    Snapshotting is an optimization technique where a snapshot of the aggregate's state is also saved, so an application can restore the current state of an aggregate from the snapshot instead